derektypist/derek-dhammaloka-cv/README.md

 ### GitHub

 The GitHub Page is where you (the user) can view my GitHub Projects (user name derektypist) as well as searching on other user profiles (e.g. igorvanloo).
-If the username does not exist, the message `No info found for user ${username}` appears.
+If the username does not exist, the message `No info found for user username` appears.
+If you hover over one of the repositories, you will get a tooltip (e.g. View Repository for Hello-World).
+If you select one of the repositories, you can get more information on one of the repositories, for example `Hello-World` (opens in a new tab).

 GitHub Information consists of: